1.11 Cohort Attrition

 1.11.1.1.1 Members meeting enrollment and demographic requirements

 All study designs (whether patient- or episode-level) begin with a section describing “Members meeting enrollment and demographic requirements.”
 This section summarizes patients excluded in the first several exclusion steps of the QRP.
+The first row in this section lists an initial patient count of those who were “Enrolled at any point during the query period”.
+This is the starting patient count, and therefore the “Excluded” column will always appear as “N/A” for this first row in the attrition table.

 1.11.1.1.2 Members with a valid index event

 The next section in all attrition tables is “Members with a valid index event.”
 Where applicable, the first row describes the number of patients who had a cohort-defining claim during the query period.
 An example of a cohort-defining claim in a drug-based cohort would be a pharmacy dispensing with a National Drug Code corresponding to the drug of interest.
 For studies of medical product use in pregnancy, a cohort-defining claim is always a pregnancy outcome, and the label for this row reflects that definition.
-A later row in this section describes the number of patients who had an episode-defining index claim during the query period.
-Episode-defining in this context means that the cohort-defining index claim occurs during the query period after QRP has constructed treatment episodes and applied stockpiling as per the query specifications.

 1.11.1.1.3 Cohort episodes with a valid index date